shawnkost/good-games/README.md

 [Link to live demo](https://good-games-project.herokuapp.com/#)

 ## Current Features
-* User can view most popular games
+* User can view most popular/newly released/upcoming games
-* User can view newly released games
-* User can view upcoming games
 * User can sort games by platform
 * User can view a game details page with a youtube video/info about the game
 * User can add games to their list